Kim Se-jeong: 2016–2018: Gugudan and early acting roles

-On June 10, 2016, YMC Entertainment revealed that Kim would not be taking part in I.O.I's unit promotions but would instead return to her agency to debut and promote with its upcoming girl group.
-On June 28, 2016, while still a member of I.O.I, Kim with her fellow I.O.I member Kang Mi-na officially debuted as members of South Korean girl group Gugudan with the lead single "Wonderland".
+On June 10, 2016, YMC Entertainment revealed that Kim would return to her agency to join and promote its upcoming girl group.
+On June 28, 2016, while still members of I.O.I, Kim and Kang Mi-na joined Gugudan with the lead single "Wonderland".
 On November 23, 2016, Kim participated in Jellyfish Entertainment's music channel project Jelly Box and released the single "Flower Way", produced by Zico, along with a music video.
-The single peaked at number two on the Gaon Digital Chart.
-Kim received her first music program trophy as a solo artist with "Flower Way" on the November 30 episode of Show Champion, making her one of the fastest soloist to win in a music show.
-On January 12, 2017, Kim released the song "If Only" for the soundtrack of the drama The Legend of the Blue Sea.
-Later that year, she collaborated with Lee Tae-il of Block B for the digital single "I Like You, I Don't", which charted at number 8 in Gaon Music Charts.
-Kim also collaborated with NCT's Doyoung titled "Star Blossom" for SM Station Season 2 music project.
+The single peaked at number two on the Gaon Digital Chart and Kim received her first solo artist music program trophy for the single on the November 30 episode of Show Champion.
+On January 12, 2017, Kim released the song "If Only" for the soundtrack of The Legend of the Blue Sea.
+Later that year, she collaborated with Lee Tae-il of Block B for the digital single "I Like You, I Don't", which charted at number 8 on the Gaon Music Charts.
+Kim also collaborated with NCT's Doyoung on a song titled "Star Blossom" for the SM Station Season 2 music project.

-Aside from singing, Kim established herself as an "ace" in variety shows with her multiple streak guesting in popular entertainment programs.